Palestinian anger boils in the heart of East Jerusalem

 Netanyahu's response is defiance.
 Jerusalem, he says, is the "eternal and undivided" capital of Israel, effectively dismissing Palestinians' goal of an independent state in the West Bank and Gaza with its capital in East Jerusalem.

-On the ground in Silwan, Abu Tor and other neighborhoods of East Jerusalem, that is fuelling anger and hatred that Palestinians are struggling to contain.
+On the ground in Silwan, Abu Tor and other neighbourhoods of East Jerusalem, that is fuelling anger and hatred that Palestinians are struggling to contain.

 A new uprising may not look like the last ones, but the prospect of extended violence is increasing by the day.